yugabyte/yugabyte-db/docs/content/preview/tutorials/azure/azure-functions.md

 ---
 title: How to Develop Azure Functions with YugabyteDB
-headerTitle: How to Develop Azure Functions with YugabyteDB
+headerTitle: Develop Azure Functions
 linkTitle: Azure Functions
 description: How to Develop Azure Functions with YugabyteDB
 image: /images/tutorials/azure/icons/Function-App-Icon.svg
-headcontent: How to Develop Azure Functions with YugabyteDB
+headcontent: Use YugabyteDB as the backend for Azure Functions
 menu:
   preview:
     identifier: tutorials-azure-functions
     parent: tutorials-azure
     weight: 20
-type: indexpage
+type: docs
 ---

-In this tutorial, we’ll guide you through the steps required to develop and deploy a serverless function using Azure Functions and YugabyteDB.
+In this tutorial, we'll guide you through the steps required to develop and deploy a serverless function using Azure Functions and YugabyteDB.

-Serverless functions serve many different use cases, including API endpoints, scheduled jobs and file processing.
+Serverless functions serve many different use cases, including API endpoints, scheduled jobs, and file processing.
 Azure Functions work with a number of [triggers and bindings](https://learn.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings?tabs=isolated-process%2Cpython-v2&pivots=programming-language-javascript), which allow developers to define precisely when a function will be invoked and how it will interact with other services.

 In the following sections, we will:

 1. Cover the prerequisites for developing an Azure Function backed by our fully managed DBaaS, [YugabyteDB Managed](https://www.yugabyte.com/managed/)
-2. Deploy a database cluster to Azure on YugabyteDB Managed
+1. Deploy a database cluster to Azure on YugabyteDB Managed
-3. Develop an Azure Function using an HTTP trigger
+1. Develop an Azure Function using an HTTP trigger
-4. Deploy this serverless function to Azure
+1. Deploy this serverless function to Azure

-Let’s begin by installing the dependencies required to begin effectively developing Azure Functions.
+Let's begin by installing the dependencies required to begin effectively developing Azure Functions.

+## What we'll build

+First, visit GitHub for the [function application](https://github.com/YugabyteDB-Samples/yugabytedb-azure-serverless-functions-demo-nodejs) we will be deploying to Azure.

+We'll develop and deploy an HTTP trigger function, which connects to YugabyteDB and returns the current inventory of our shoe store, YB Shoes.

 ### Prerequisites